yuwen41200/lamp-deploy/README.md

 + Execute `git pull`.

 To download your project from the production server, run `dep pull prod`.
 It will:
-+ Use `scp` to copy remote files on the production server.
++ Use `scp` to copy remote files from the production server.

-To download your project from the production server, run `dep pull test`.
+To download your project from the test server, run `dep pull test`.
 It will:
-+ Use `scp` to copy remote files on the test server.
++ Use `scp` to copy remote files from the test server.

 You can simply run `dep pull`:
 + By default, it is an alias to `dep pull git`.